johnb30/gdelt_download/README.md

 ###Schedule:

-The fetch schedule mode sets the script to run in the background and request each day at 10:00am that date's upload from the server.
+The schedule mode sets the script to run in the background and request each day at 10:00am that date's upload from the server.
 In order to work, the script must be left running in a terminal tab.
 The use of a utility such as `screen` or `tmux` is recommended in order to allow the program to run